Allenpandey1/portfolio/README.md

 ## 🙏 Acknowledgments

 - Bootstrap team for the amazing UI framework
-- Microsoft for ASP.NET Core
+- Express.js team for the excellent web framework
 - Bootstrap Icons for the icon set

 ---